rfshelley/Documentation/smartapp-developers-guide/example-bon-voyage.rst

 We do this by inspecting the ``evt`` variable that is passed to our event handler.
 The presence capability can be either ``"present"`` or ``"not present"``.

-Next, we check that the current mode isn't already set to the mode we want to trigger.
-If we're already in our desired mode, there's nothing else for us to do!
+Next, we check that the current Mode isn't already set to the Mode we want to trigger.
+If we're already in our desired Mode, there's nothing else for us to do!

 Now it starts to get fun!